SwordSory/Bullet_Rain/README.md

 A silly game made.[Still Updating]

-In this game bullets come from top and the sides and you as a player have to dodge then.
+In this game bullets come from top and the sides and you as the player have to dodge then.
 You get three lievs.

 -[Score Bug] Patched